google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/httpcaching-6.md

 ### Cache-control

 You can enable cache-control with a variety of options in a comma-delimited list.
-Here is an example that sets caching for various image file types, as matched by an extension list, to one month and public access (some available options are discussed below).
+Here is an example of an Apache `.htaccess` configuration that sets caching for various image file types, as matched by an extension list, to one month and public access (some available options are discussed below).

 ```